buddhaman/AnymaEngine/Readme.md

 #### TODO
 - IMPORTANT: Refactor main loop and main in general.
 Move to SimulationScreen.
 - Fix agents popping into view.
-- Draw eye rays for selected agent.
+- Draw scale with some text too.
 - Implement alpha blending.
 - Show agent info in debug window.
 - Show agent rays and sensors when selected.